 Tony: My log??

 Tony doesn’t even remember that he was supposed to keep a record of his thoughts and associations over the last couple of days.
 Melfi gets frustrated.
 How can she help a man who is not willing to help himself?
-Taking Richard and Dr. Kupferberg’s advice, she begins the process of halting Tony’s therapy, bringing him a brochure for treatment somewhere else.
+Taking the advice of Richard and Dr. Kupferberg, she begins the process of halting Tony’s therapy, bringing him a brochure for treatment somewhere else.

 Tony’s therapy is a perhaps the central conceit of The Sopranos; the very first scene of the series took place in Melfi’s office.
 It is easier to believe that major characters on the show will be killed than it is to believe that Tony’s sessions will be halted.
 If Melfi strongly believes that her time with Tony must soon come to an end, then it must be an equally strong event that changes her mind (and allows the central conceit to continue)…